 The members of Radiohead formed the band at high school – they were originally named On A Friday, reflecting their practice regime at Abingdon School in Oxfordshire.
 It took them an album to find their feet – debut Pablo Honey contained the hit ‘Creep’, but was lacking in personality compared to their later work.
-But they launched themselves into the big leagues with 1995’s The Bends, and have never looked back, making them the most acclaimed rock band to emerge in the 1990s.
+But they launched themselves into the big leagues with 1995’s The Bends, and have never looked back, and are clearly the most significant and acclaimed rock band to emerge in the 1990s.

 Like The Beatles and David Bowie, the group’s triumph isn’t being the most experimental group out there, but that they were able to bring adventurous sounds to the mainstream; far more listeners have heard Kid A than have heard the Can, Autechre, and Oliver Messaien recordings that inspired it.

 Here’s my take on Radiohead’s nine studio albums, from worst to best.
 It’s also worth remembering that, in the best British tradition, the band have placed a lot of good material on b-sides, and it’s worth hearing non album material like My Iron Lung and the OK Computer extended edition.

 Radiohead’s debut album launched the hit ‘Creep’, but it has less personality than the group’s other work – the only album where they’re trend following and unsure of themselves.
 Despite some good tunes, it often sounds like the work of a now-forgotten 1990s alt-rock band.

 The King of Limbs is a brief collection of songs that sound like b-sides compared to Radiohead’s usual high standards.
 Even a weak Radiohead album has its moments, however, like the beautiful ‘Codex’ and the brooding ‘Little By Little’.

 #7 – Amnesiac